pawsen/library-org/README.md

 set -x FLASK_APP src/controller.py; set -x FLASK_DEBUG 1; python3 -m flask run --host 0.0.0.0
 ```

+Then after you log in
+- Add locations (ie shelf-numbers or whatever you use)
+- add books

 ### docker

 Steps to build a tagged image and run it